AndreaSottana/pdf2emb_nlp/README.md

     │   └── tmp            <- The folder where the loggers are saved (for example, debug.log, info.log, warning.log)
     │                         Logs have not been uploaded to GitHub.
     │
-    ├── tests              <- Unit tests for all functions and methods defined in all scripts within the src folder, to
+    ├── tests              <- Unit tests for all functions and methods defined in all modules within the pdf2emb_nlp folder, to
     │   │                     be run using pytest.
 It also includes an end-to-end test.
 These should not be modified by │   │                     the user.
     │   ├── conftest.py